 Impact to Employees

-What becomes of the City’s employees that work at the system?
+What of the City’s employees that worked at the old system?

 The City cares about its workers that were affected by the system sale and took steps to protect them to ensure the impact would be minimal.
 For instance, the City included as a condition of the sale that all current employees in good standing be offered similar positions with the new owner and the new owner would be required to recognize the union representing those employees.
 The buyer was also required to adopt the City’s collective bargaining agreement for the sewer employees.
 Pennsylvania American Water agreed to these conditions.View Previous FAQ's